 - If it doesn’t work and your PC still shows ‘USB Device Not Recognized’ error, then proceed further.

 - To remove the error ‘USB Device Not Recognized’, download and extract the Samsung USB Drivers file given below:

 - Extract the file on the Desktop of your computer.

-- If your Samsung phone is connected to your PC, disconnect it.
+- If your Samsung phone connects to your PC, disconnect it.

 - Now go to the Control Panel of your PC.

 - Now you need to Uninstall any Samsung USB drivers which you might have installed before.

 - So search for the Samsung Drivers and double click on it.